3DPrintings

 Medical Advancements

-In healthcare, 3D printing has enabled remarkable advancements.
+In healthcare, it has enabled remarkable advancements.
 It is used for creating patient-specific implants, prosthetics, surgical models, and even organ tissues.
 Customised medical devices can improve patient outcomes and quality of life.

 Cons of 3D Printing